samiralam/rules-compendium/docs/phb/5-feats/index.md

 *General Feat (Prerequisite: Level 4+)*

 Increase one ability score of your choice by 2, or increase two ability scores of your choice by 1.
-This feat can’t increase an ability score above 20.
+This feat can't increase an ability score above 20.

 ***Repeatable.*** You can take this feat more than once.